Hospitals & Medical

 The proposed expansion to the research park, more than 10 times the size of the current park, would be bordered on the north by Martin Luther King, Jr. Boulevard, on the east by U.S. Highway 52, on the south by Salem Creek and on the west by Chestnut Street.
 The expansion would be in close proximity to both Winston-Salem State University and Salem College.
 "We anticipate that this expansion will create significant opportunity for developing the shared interests of Winston-Salem State, Salem College and other entities," said Thomas K. Hearn, Jr., Ph.D., former president of Wake Forest University and chairman of the board of directors of Idealliance, the non-profit innovation community spearheading the research park.

 Not so coincidentally, Winston-Salem is increasingly being recognized as a medical think & do tank for research and development.
-With a growing list of research successes and medical accolades to ballyhoo perhaps two entities stand prominently in the national and international medical spotlight .
-Dr. Anthony Atala, a world-renowed urologist, was lured from Harvard to Wake Forest Baptist Medical's Regenerative Medicine and is pioneering research that includes growing organs, tissue and skin cells.
-On the pharmaceutical side, is Targacept, a Winston-Salem-based company that has gained world-wide notoriety for its advances in developing neuroscience medicines specifically in the areas of manic depression, ADHD and Alzheimer's disease.
+Dr. Anthony Atala, a world-renowned urologist, was lured from Harvard to Wake Forest Baptist Medical's Regenerative Medicine and is pioneering research that includes growing organs, tissue and skin cells.